Flying Bugs, Spiders & Insects Are NOT The Type of

 Company You Want On Your Ski Boat This Summer

 Come late spring or early summer in Waukesha, you probably can't wait to get out on your pontoon boat.
 Be aware that you might have some unwelcome company.

 A ski boat covered up for many months in Waukesha is ideal breeding ground for bugs.
 They love the living space inside.
 With its many crevices and compartments, a watercraft offers friendly confines.
 Spiders get active in spring laying eggs.

 The stage is set for an unwanted surprise – a welcoming party of Waukesha creepy-crawlies – when you pull off the cover for the first time.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat treatment must be done before a boat is put in the waters of Waukesha.
+Please remember that fishing boat application must be done before a boat is put in the waters of Waukesha.

-For many people in Waukesha, southeast Wisconsin and northern Illinois, summer is all about boating.
+For many people in Waukesha, southeast WI and northern Illinois, summer is all about boating.
 Click here to schedule a sail boat spraying, so that you can be sure the only guests aboard will be invited ones.